Understand the Social Security Disability Process for West Virginia

-1. Are you working?
+- Are you working?

-2. Do you have a severe impairment?
+- Do you have a severe impairment?

-3. Are your impairments eligible?
+- Are your impairments eligible?

-4. Are you able to return to your previous employment?
+- Are you able to return to your previous employment?

-5. Are you able to work in any job field well-recognized within the national economy?
+- Are you able to work in any job field well-recognized within the national economy?

 Are You Working?

-Do You Have A Severe Impairment?
+Have a Severe Impairment?

 Are Your Impairments Eligible?

-If you return to an occupation performed at the substantial gainful activity level within the last 15 years for three months or more, you are considered to have returned to your previous employment.
-You will not be considered disabled by the Social Security Administration if you are able to retain the capacity to perform work-related tasks as they are ordinarily done, even if the job is only part-time or less.
+If you return to an occupation performed at the substantial gainful activity level within the last 15 years for three months or more, Social Security considers you have returned to your previous employment.
+Social Security will not consider you disabled if you are able to perform work-related tasks as jobs are ordinarily done, even if the job is only part-time or less.